 Previous environmental studies have shown that these wetlands and the habitat of the species at risk should be protected.

-If the proposal for Muskoka Royale College is rezoned by Bracebridge Council, these wetlands and forests will be lost to us and to all future generations… lost to four-storey dormitories, parking lots, offices, roads, maintenance buildings, sportplex, soccer fields, arena and all the other facilities that come with a school for international students.
+Bracebridge Council and the former Mayor, along with the District of Muskoka rezoned and amended the Official Plan to allow the proposal for Muskoka Royale College.
+These wetlands and forests will be lost to us and to all future generations… lost to four-story dormitories, parking lots, offices, roads, maintenance buildings, sportplex, soccer fields, arena and all the other facilities that come with a year round school for international and domestic students and campers.

 Massive swaths of forest will be hacked down.
 Marshes and waterways that support wildlife will be devastated.
 Majestic rock barrens will be blasted away.